danie11am/SydneyChristianEvents/README.md

     - Found that this was an Xcode bug.
 Error is gone after resetting simulator.
 - done - Update app icon.
 - done - In category screen, pop back to event list screen right after user taps on a category.
-- Add Flurry Analytics tracking.
+- done - Add Flurry Analytics tracking.
-- Add crash tracking
-    - Flurry Analytics includes it.
+- done - Add crash tracking - Flurry Analytics includes it.

-Todo:
+- done - Define all the Flurry event strings in one place.
+- Make sure the app supports only iOS6 and above.

+Todo (these should become issues list in GitHub later):

-- Events from past dates are shown.
+- Hide events from past dates.
 - The isPublished field is not sourced from RSS guid field, i.e. events cannot be set to hidden by server.
 - Update info of existing events on refresh.
 - Handle situation when network is unavailable / can't reach server.
 - Show location of event using in-app map view.
 - Download and save event images.
+- Add pull-to-refresh.
+- Add first-use guide.
 - Make it a universal app.
+- Have a better build process so that